 When Alice wants to message Bob, she fetches his prekey bundle.
 The challenge: one-time prekeys must be truly one-time to prevent replay attacks.

-// internal/services/auth/service/signal_protocol.go
+// internal/services/auth/repository/postgres/signal_protocol.go

-WITH claimed AS (
+WITH picked AS (

-DELETE FROM signal_one_time_prekeys
+FROM signal_one_time_prekeys

-WHERE user_id = $1 AND device_id = $2
+WHERE user_id = $1 AND device_id = $2 AND used_at IS NULL

 LIMIT 1